Ryuse/ip/docs/README.md

 ---

-This guide provides a comprehensive overview of Hokmah's features and commands.
+This guide provides an overview of Hokmah's features and commands.
+If you have any more questions feel free to contact me, Ryuse.